SpiNNakerManchester/SpiNNakerManchester.github.io/graph_front_end/3.0.0/SpiNNakerGraphFrontEndInstall.md

 published: true
 ---

-This guide will detail how to install the 2015.006 "Another Fine Product From The Nonsense Factory" release version of the tools required to run simulations on SpiNNaker using the SpiNNakerGraphFrontEnd interface.
+This guide will detail how to install the release version of the tools required to run simulations on SpiNNaker using the SpiNNakerGraphFrontEnd interface.

 This has been tested using Fedora Linux 20 64-bit, Ubuntu Linux 14.04 LTS 64-bit, Windows 8.1 64-bit, and Mac OS X Mavericks, but it should in principle work on 32-bit and 64-bit versions of Fedora and Ubuntu Linux, Windows 7 and 8, and Mac OS X.